dpandey123/BacARscan/README.md

 Using above commands user can scan their protein and nucleotide sequences; upon search it will give the similarity score and e-value.
 Depending on the scores user can select hits and retrieve their complete annotation using “ARG_Annotations” file.

-Visit our website for latest version & scanning of ARGs using freely accessible tool: http://proteininformatics.org/mkumar/bacarscan/
+Visit our website for latest version, Executable versions, source code, profile HMMs, annotations, seed sequences and usage instructions can be downloaded from http://proteininformatics.org/mkumar/bacarscan/